logo

 Claude Code Plugins

-Customizing the Plugin
+Customizing the Plugins

 Two Claude Code plugins shipped inside @babylonjsmarket/ecs and @babylonjsmarket/arcade — install once, stop fighting hallucinated APIs